 CMOs charged with restructuring around the digital experience also need to form strategic alliances with their C-suite peers in a way they haven’t in the past.

-“Traditionally, organizational charges have been very linear,” Russell Reynolds’ Yustin said.
+“Traditionally, organisational charges have been very linear,” Russell Reynolds’ Yustin said.

-Digital experience-driven companies should consider more circular org charts with the CMO, CFO, and COO (or CIO) surrounding the customer, Yustin advised.
+Digital experience-driven companies should consider more circular org charts with the CMO, CFO and COO (or CIO) surrounding the customer, Yustin advised.
 “CMOs can’t live in a bubble anymore,” he said.
-They need to figure out how to finance and operationalize their digital transformations, and that requires partnerships with other corporate functions.
+They need to figure out how to finance and operationalise their digital transformations and that requires partnerships with other corporate functions.